-TryHackMe - Pickle Rick
+THM - Pickle Rick

 Introduction

-In this case I’ll try to log in a panel vulnerable to command injection and I’ll find the 3 ingredients the CTF wants us to submit.
+This writeup documents the penetration testing of the Pickle Rick machine from the TryHackMe platform.
+In this case I’ll try to log into a panel which is vulnerable to command injection and I’ll find the 3 ingredients the CTF wants us to submit.

-❯ ping -c 1 10.10.195.201
+❯ ping -c 1 10.10.195.20

 PING 10.10.195.201 (10.10.195.201) 56(84) bytes of data.